AmalSaqib/NUST_Digital-Image-Processing_Labs/README.md

 But I still have the source code written, although I don't have all the files.
 However, this does the work!
 I hope someday I will have the time to add all relevant files.
 This will do for now.

+Run them on your systems with your input images.
+The algorithms work just fine.

 Happy Coding!